alexander-varljen/alexander-varljen.github.io/README.md

 Fell free to download any file that you wish.

+The file marked "MAT 243 Project Three Summary Report.docx" is a report of a statistical analysis, where Python and the NumPy library was used for the analysis and visuals, for a fictional NBA basketball team's coach and team management using a data set of NBA basketball team score data from years 1995 to 2015.

 The file marked "dad220projectone.docx" is a word document with screenshots and descriptions of MySQL CRUD commands used for a database called "QuantigrationUpdates".